 3. Products with flaws

 Just a reminder to never sample products that aren’t good quality.
 Time with the customers during product samples are considered precious.
 Just passing and telling their bad experience to someone else can tarnish your brand’s image.
-Show them your sincerity by offering your products at their best.
+Show them your sincerity by offering your products their best.

 4. Lacking campaign organisation